Montserrat Hiking Trails For The Whole Family

 Most tourists stay around the Monastery area, but visiting the basilica is not the only reason to go!
 The mountain itself is worth enough the trip.
 If you are into hiking, don’t miss our favorite ideas for hiking Montserrat.

-This are our favorite Montserrat hiking paths:
+These are our favorite Montserrat hiking paths:

 Let’s start easy…

 Despite its impressive steep rocks, hiking Montserrat doesn’t have to be hard: Get away from the tourist groups and enjoy the silence and peace of the mountain.
-The Via Crucis path takes only 20min and it’s an easy walk that takes you a bit into the forest and away from the busy crowds of buildings.
-Some stairs and some light uphill walking is involved.

 Stroll to the Cross of St. Miquel to see amazing views of the monastery.
 The path is mostly shady, and it has up and downs (30-45min).
-If you continue walking up after that, the trail will take you to the upper station of the Sant Joan Funicular, connecting with one of the top hiking trails in the mountain range: the path to Sant Jeroni (see below).

 Take the Funicular to Sant Joan and walk down enjoying the views and the nature (45min-1h).
 The path is wide and more or less regular, but eventually it gets quite steep: make sure the youngest don’t run in these sections or they risk rolling down!
+If you are lucky and pay attention, you might even see wild goats on your way down!
+They were autochthonous but eventually disappeared from the mountain.
+The program to reintroduce them has been a total success.

 The Funicular of Santa Cova saves you the first 15min walk down hill, and after that it’s another 15min walk to the Chapel of the Holy Cave, where the Black Madonna of Montserrat was supposedly found.
-On the way, you will pass a Path of the Cross where Gaudí collaborated designing one of the last stages when he was young.
-The walk back is quite uphill and it involves stairs.

 For trained people only